 To open Apple's September 2014 keynote (in which they would go on to announce the Apple Watch) we created a film for the people who have always seen things differently.

-In 2011 I worked with Reform to create a surreal series of images to boldly feature their colorful garments across all their marketing and campaign collateral, both on and offline.
+In 2011 I worked with Reform to create a surreal series of images to boldly feature their colorful garments across all their marketing collateral, both on and offline.

 Upon its launch the imagery rapidly spread around the net, and was featured on a number of global fashion and design blogs, garnering a huge amount of exposure for the relatively fledgling brand.